de-nugan/amiboot/README.md

 - Detects Greaseweazle floppy drives before starting emulation.
 - Detects hard drives (both directories and native devices) before starting emulation.
 - Integrates the rEFInd boot manager on UEFI systems to provide an Amiga boot selector.
-- Includes a basic AROS system with Directory Opus for importing ROMs, ADFs, HDFs etc. from removable storage.
+- Includes a basic AROS system with Directory Opus for importing ROMs, ADFs, HDFs etc. from removable storage "The Amiga Way".
 - Based on Debian 12 and the excellent Amiberry emulator.

 ## Installation ##

-1. Install a minimal Debian 12 x86_64 system
+1. Install a minimal Debian 12 x86_64 (amd64) system
+    - Use the netboot installer.
     - Installing in UEFI mode is highly recommended to make use of rEFInd boot manager integration.
-    - Include a root partition of at least 4 GB (bare minimal installation is already 1.8 GB), or just use Guided Partitioning (Use entire disk)
+    - Include a root partition of at least 4 GB (bare minimal installation is already 1.8 GB), or just use Guided Partitioning => "Use entire disk"
-    - Optional: Add a third /Amiga partition to store the amiboot system files.
-Using a FAT filesystem is recommended if installing to removable media to allow easy file management from any PC.
+    - Optional: Add a third /Amiga partition to store the amiboot system files. exFAT filesystem is recommended if installing to removable media to allow easy file management from any PC.
     - At the package selection screen select Debian System Utilities only. ** Do not install an X Windows environment! **
+    - Please see Debian Linux documentation if required.
 2. Boot and login as root
 3. Download the Amiboot self-extracting installer, eg. with wget (check latest release for current download URL):
     - wget https://github.com/de-nugan/amiboot/releases/download/v0.2.0/amiboot-debian12-amd64.zip